Does your dog suffer from environmental allergies? Here’s a few tips to help ease his symptoms.

 Many of my patients with “allergies” were cured with homeopathic remedies geared to rebalancing problems from vaccines.
 In my opinion, vaccines have caused more harm to animals than anything else we have done.
 On-going studies show that antibodies are high 10 and 16 years later for dog and cat distemper and dog Parvo so I recommend just a few baby shots and NO more.
 While Rabies is also a viral disease, you must follow the law and vaccinate every 3 years.

-Remember that there are chemicals in vaccines.
+Remember that there are chemicals in vaccines!
 Each animal is an individual and will respond differently to heartworm, flea and tick preventatives.
 Some are very sensitive to chemicals used in the yard or the house and in vaccines – they will become profoundly ill.
 If there are chemicals in a neighbor’s yard, good homeopathy, herbal or Chinese medicine can improve health so they may not be triggered anymore by that trigger.

-5. Understand how animals become ill and how they heal so you know if you are deeply healing or merely helping a little.
+This will help you understand if you are deeply healing or merely helping a little.
 First there is an energetic imbalance (they are just not right), then functional (the dog is itchy), then inflamed (skin is red, infected, swollen and hot) and finally tissue changes (thick, black skin).
 Results of any treatment can be no change, amelioration (current symptoms disappear with no other improvements, then return), suppression (current symptoms disappear and they become more ill) or a cure (everything about the animal to begins to improve, especially the overall energy level.)
 Skin problems are actually a good thing.
 No dog dies from skin problems.
 If the vibrational field is healthy enough to produce skin symptoms instead of more serious illnesses (diabetes, Cushing’s, etc) this is good.

 There are so many different ways to stimulate healing that you never need to give up trying.
 Flower essences, essential oils, homeopathy, massage, Reiki and herbs are a few.
-Classes are found through your health food store, by phone or on-line.
-Learn Reiki as soon as you can find a class and your hands maybe able to completely heal your dog.
+Classes are found through your health food store, by phone or online.
+Learn Reiki as soon as you can find a class and your hands may be able to completely heal your dog.
 Begin using Rescue Remedy right away – it is easy to find at most health food stores and even regular pharmacies.
 If your dog’s environmental allergies are itchy skin, put one drop in a separate water bowl.
 Put 10 drops in a cup of water and rinse hot spots or itchy areas with it.
 Put 4 drops in an ounce of water in a jar and give a few drops in every meal and every few hours in between.
 You cannot use it too often.
 It is totally safe.

-7. Select the best healers for each animal’s health team.
-Most people want a veterinarian (preferably integrative) and an energy healer.
+If his environmental allergies still won’t clear up, it might be time to seek an integrative veterinarian or energy healer.
 You decide what needs to be tried next for your animal.
 When you realize the animal is not improving – seek different care.
 Use conventional veterinarians for diagnosis and emergency treatment, or if other methods are not working.
 Again, integrative veterinarians will be able to do both, and have the philosophical understanding of the vibrational causes of illness.
 You started with some supplements, so now you know to try some of these other healing modalities.